Join the mailing list

 It doesn’t matter what money is made from or what form it takes.
 What is important is that it answers three main needs: It must be exchangeable, it must serve to measure value and compare the value of goods, and it must serve as a tool for savings.

-These features of many are possible only if people believe in the money.
+These are possible only if people believe in the money.
 Bottom line, money can be anything that people will believe in and agree to receive as payment.
 In addition, it is important that it also be resilient in various climate conditions, easy to carry, easy to divide, and serve as a means of payment that will maintain its value.

 Part 1 – Barter and pre-currency

-Barter – This was also once money
+Barter – This was also once a form of payment

 In the ancient world, before the invention of money, trade was generally carried out through exchanging one item for another, or in other words – barter.
 This form of trade has its advantages, but also many disadvantages.
-The latter includes the fact that it was confusing, and required coordination between the wishes and needs of both parties to each transaction, which did not always mesh.
+The latter include the fact that it was confusing, and required coordination between the wishes and needs of both parties to each transaction, which did not always mesh.
 In addition, it was necessary to conduct negotiations over the value of the means of payment in each transaction.

 A block of salt